-Leptospirosis is a particularly nasty infection in dogs that can cause flu-like symptoms and unfortunately, can be fatal.
-It is more common in areas with warm climates and high annual rainfall, but it can occur anywhere.
-The CDC reports that the bacteria enters through mucous membranes (eyes, nose, mouth) or skin, especially if there is a cut or scratch.
-Most veterinarians will warn you that the biggest culprit is a pup drinking puddle water or swimming, so water-bound dogs are especially at risk.
+Leptospirosis is a particularly nasty bacterial infection in dogs that can cause flu-like symptoms and unfortunately, can be fatal.
+It is more common in areas with warm climates, standing bodies of water, wildlife populations and high annual rainfall, but it can occur anywhere.
+The CDC reports that the bacteria enter the body through mucous membranes (eyes, nose, mouth) or skin, especially if there is a cut or scratch.
+Most veterinarians will warn you that pups who drink puddle water or swim are especially at risk.

 The Leptospirosis bacteria is zoonotic, which means it can cause illness in both animals and humans.
 It’s important to not only protect your pet for their health and well-being, but also for that of your human family, too.

 Leptospirosis can cause various symptoms in both humans and animals, chiefly among them:

 - Body aches and muscle tenderness

 - Dehydration symptoms such as increased thirst or changes in the frequency or amount of urination

 Leptospirosis is an unpleasant condition that can have two peaks or an extended period of symptoms, which can lead to other complications, including: